mph-/lcapy/doc/discretetime.rst

 Functions
 =========

-There are two special discrete functions:
+There are two special discrete time functions:

  - `delta(n)` the discrete unit impulse.
 This is one when `n=0` and zero otherwise.
  - `u(n)` the discrete unit step.
 This is one when `n>=0` and zero otherwise.